SKhai77/my-responsive-portfolio/README.md

 ## Description

-This project is to create a responsive portfolio myself that include about me, the showcase of my full stack web development projects and my contact information.
+This project is to create a responsive portfolio for myself that includes information about me, a showcase of my full-stack web development projects, and my contact information.
-I have added a few projects and will add more accodingly as the classes going on.
+I have added a few projects and will add more as the classes go on.

 ## Projects